Heroku Postgres Production Tier Technical Characterization

 Burstable vCPU Performance

 All Heroku Postgres plans come with a baseline level of performance, but standard-0, premium-0, private-0, and shield-0 plans are able to burst past that baseline.
-Unlike a multi-tenancy model, burstable performance plans allow each database to run in isolation as a single-tenant instance.
+Burstable performance plans allow each database to run in isolation as a single-tenant instance.
 This means that when your database is provisioned, no other customer is running on the same server.
-In the event that your database bursts for an extended time, it’s brought back to the original baseline level of performance.
+When your database bursts for an extended time, it’s brought back to the original baseline level of performance.
 If a consistent level of performance is needed, a non-burstable Heroku Postgres plan provides fixed levels of performance.

 Plan | Load Average |